ingmarschuster/Rpository/README.md

 Rpository
 =========

-Library and Open Journal Systems plugin for creating CRAN-like R repositories
+a PHP plugin for "Open Journal Systems" for creating CRAN-like R repositories